iferdelja/hugo-static-web/content/post/uber-trust.md

 +++
 date        = "2016-01-27"
-title       = "What I learned from Uber about trust" description = "Ever since Uber arrived in Zagreb few months ago, I have been using it on a regular basis.
-One of the trips turned out to be special." tags        = [ "Customer support"] categories	= [ "Customer support"]
+title       = "Uber's lesson to Croatian economy" description = "Ever since Uber arrived in Zagreb few months ago, I have been using it on a regular basis.
+One of the trips turned out to be special." tags        = [ "Customer support"] categories	= [ "Customer support"] thumb		= "uber_post_thumb.jpg"
 +++